Honest Burgers COVID-19 Policy

 Eat in Customers

+In order to comply with UK government, eat-in guests will only be allowed to dine in a maximum group of 6 people.
 A safety poster will be displayed confirming customer guidance and usage of the restaurant, including new capacity.
 Customers with a high temperature or Covid-19 symptoms are not allowed to enter our restaurants.
 All customers must sanitise their hands before they enter or leave the restaurants, utilising the hand wash facilities and sanitiser stations within the restaurant.
 Customers comply with the social distancing guidance within the restaurant.
 Adults are responsible for supervising their children at all times.

 Eat-in Family Groups

-Eat in Customer Tracing Records
+Eat-in Customer Tracing Records

 For customers who would like to eat in our restaurants, at least one member of the dining group is required to complete the ‘walk in’ registry.
 This will allow a temporary record to be held with Honest Burgers for 21 days, to assist with any NHS Test and Trace requests.
 There will be website links within the restaurant to fill in your information and the team are on hand to help.